-You may either add or subtract items A and B below on line 16 or 35, respectively, depending on your situation.
+You may either add (on line 16) or subtract (on line 35) items A and B below, depending on your situation.

 A. Married Persons Filing Separate Returns

 If you file a separate Arizona return, you must report the following income on that return: